2i-Git/career-changers-site/content/sections/5-Github.en.md

         '
     },
     {
-        header: "Lesson 4: Pushing to Github and Adding a Readme",
+        header: "Lesson 4: Pushing to Github and adding a Readme",
         content: '

         When we work with Git on our machines, we: